X

 However, Zerrin, the largest discovery platform for sustainable brands in South-East Asia, made a great and really fair point on Instagram about Vestiaire’s campaign.
 While the campaign has good intentions, “BUT, fast fashion isn’t the only culprit when it comes to overproduction.
 Many luxury fashion brands (which Vestiaire resells) overproduce too, and some are saying that banning an accessible price point from the market is classist.
 That being said, Vestiaire has always been about selling higher end designer pieces.
 It’s easy for them to ban what they don’t really sell.”
 Susannah Jaffer, founder and CEO of Zerrin, laments on Instagram.

-The fashion industry cranks out a whopping 100 billion garments annually, but the consequence is a staggering 92 million tonnes of textile waste dumped each year.
+Yes, the fashion industry cranks out a whopping 100 billion garments annually, but the consequence is a staggering 92 million tonnes of textile waste dumped each year.
 Banning fast fashion alone won’t cut it; it requires a shift in consumer mindset.
 Vestiaire Collective isn’t just preaching, though.
 They’ve crafted an enlightening expedition for buyers and sellers alike.
 At every turn in your shopping or listing escapade, expect nuggets of wisdom.
 Not stopping there, they’re dishing out practical alternatives for your fast fashion faves via an online guide loaded with donation strategies and sustainability smarts.
 It’s an urgent reminder that it’s time to dress sharp and shop smarter.

-Recognizing that certain Black Friday and Cyber Monday deals are irresistible, the challenge lies in making informed and environmentally conscious choices.
+Recognising that certain Black Friday and Cyber Monday deals are irresistible, the challenge lies in making informed and environmentally conscious choices.
 So, how can we ensure responsible purchasing and consumption without exacerbating the climate crisis?
 Despite the unavoidable environmental impact, there are steps we can take.

 Declutter your email!
 Unsubscribe to non-sustainable brands!